michelleazee/KPMG_forecasting_model/README.md

 ## 03. Fed Funds Rate Prediction

+Folder links to separate repo.
+Refer to README in fed_funds_rate folder for more information.

 ## 04. Short Term Overall Model

 For the short term, we're using a **Facebook Prophet Model**.
 After trying a few methods to improve the model, the final model is an **additive model with both endogenous trend decomposition and exogenous regressors**.